nhunzaker/skeleton-scss/readme.md

 ---

-Basically a refactoring of the skeleton.css stylesheets in SASS.
+Basically a refactoring of the skeleton.css stylesheets in Sass.

 ``` sh
 compass watch